sylvaindumont/docker-node-karma-protractor-chrome/README.md

     capabilities: {
       'browserName': 'chrome',
       'chromeOptions': {
-        'args': ['no-sandbox']
+        'args': ['no-sandbox', 'headless', 'disable-gpu']
       }
     },

 ## Gitlab CI

 To run karma and protractor on gitlab ci, just use this image, and configure karma and protractor as above. http://doc.gitlab.com/ce/ci/yaml/README.html#image-and-services

 ## On Docker Hub